-Aging is inescapable but it is also a glorious thing, you have done the work, you have learned many of life’s lessons now you can sit back and enjoy life without all that youthful angst and uncertainty.
+Aging is inescapable but it is also a glorious thing, but it’s not always easy to age beautifully.
+You have done the work, you have learned many of life’s lessons, and now you can sit back and enjoy life without all that youthful angst and uncertainty.

 We all want to look beautiful, and have probably read up on beauty tips such as using more olive oil for improved skin care, changing our makeup products, drinking more green tea for health, and lots of lukewarm water for beautiful skin, but which actually work?
 In this article, we delve into simple things you can do to look and consequently feel great.
 So, why not age gracefully and beautifully and maybe get back that natural glow?

 While the sun nourishes us with vitamin D, it also has harmful ultraviolet rays which can potentially lead to skin cancer.
 Some dermatologists say that 90 percent of dark spots, wrinkles, and sagging are as a result of sun exposure.

 This is because as we get older the structural fiber of the skin known as collagen begins to degenerate.
 Exposure to the sun accelerates this degeneration.

 Therefore, it is advisable on a hot day to make sure to apply sunscreen generously.
 Before going out, wear sunglasses and a hat to protect your skin.